UltraEngine/Documentation/CPP/Quat.md

 # Quat

 This class describes a quaternion rotation.
-Quaternions are more accurate than Euler angles because they do not suffer from Gimbal lock, but they more difficult to intuitively understand.
+Quaternions are more accurate than Euler angles and do not suffer from Gimbal lock, but they more difficult to intuitively understand.

 ## Properties